 Small Watershed Grants

 SWG-I grants are awarded to projects within the Chesapeake Bay watershed that promote on-the-ground community-based efforts to protect and restore the diverse natural resources of the bay and its tributary rivers and streams.
-Projects result in improvements to local stream health and habitat and/or the water quality of the Chesapeake Bay.
+Projects result in measurable improvements to local stream health and habitat, and/or the water quality of the Chesapeake Bay.

-SWG-PTA grants are a maximum of $50000 and have no matching requirements.
+SWG-PTA grants are a maximum of $75,000.

 All eligible projects must occur wholly within the Chesapeake Bay watershed and projects located within NFWF's Targeted Rivers and Watersheds will be prioritized.
 These locations were identified by NFWF as having significant opportunities for shared water quality improvement habitat restoration and species recovery outcomes.
-Dedicated funding is available for projects in Pennsylvania.